 Part 196 specifies the total proceeds of all bonds required to be deposited into the Clean Michigan Initiative Bond Fund, and requires that a maximum of \$335.0 million be used for response activities at facilities.
-Under the bill, the money would have to be used for eligible activities at facilities and Part 213 properties.
+Under the bill, the money must be used for eligible activities at facilities and Part 213 properties.